Our Mission

 Frequently Asked Questions

-Areas in the Ukiah Valley lack access to reliable water supplies and the financial resources to modernize old infrastructure and improve reliability.
+Access to reliable, affordable water is not always equally distributed between communities.
+In an effort to reduce these disparities, the State of California created its Safe and Affordable Funding for Equity and Resilience” (SAFER) Program.
+UVWA will be working closely with the SAFER program and its members to modernize old infrastructure and pool existing resources for the greater good.
 Consolidation will improve operational efficiency and will expand the area in which the member’s water rights and other assets may be used.
 These water assets will provide much greater stability for communities that have suffered from diminished supplies and curtailment during drought years.
 Consolidation is the clear solution to change how water is managed for the broader benefit of the greater Ukiah Valley region.
 Without this kind of significant action, the State Water Board could implement provisions under Senate Bill 88 that allows it to intervene when districts fail to ensure adequate water supplies.

 Administratively, the operations for each of the agencies must be brought together.
-Physically, construction of new infrastructure including pipelines and interties, storage tanks, booster stations, and two new wells will connect the agencies’ systems.
+Physically, construction of new infrastructure, including pipelines and interties, storage tanks, booster stations, and two new wells, will connect the agencies’ systems.

-The UVWA will apply for $40-50 million in grants made available through the State Water Board’s “Safe and Affordable Funding for Equity and Resilience” (SAFER) Program.
-The program, as part of its mission to provide every Californian with safe drinking water, encourages the consolidation of rural and small water systems, which are typically unable to afford infrastructure upgrades or the costs associated with consolidation.
+The UVWA has retained an engineering firm to help develop a plan for the best way to integrate the infrastructure of thee formerly separate entities.
+Implementation of this plan will likely cost between $40-50 million dollars.
+The UVWA will work with SAFER to secure grants for the needed infrastructure improvements.
+The SAFER program, as part of its mission to provide every Californian with safe drinking water, encourages the consolidation of rural and small water systems that are typically unable to afford infrastructure upgrades or the costs associated with consolidation.

-Ratepayers for each of the consolidating agencies shouldn’t experience any prolonged disruptions as a result of consolidation.
 Any disruptions due to the infrastructure improvements would be short and isolated, and anyone who may be affected will be notified far in advance.

 Close Search Window